MaxLlovera/Fisica/README.md

 # PINBALL GAME

 ## Description
-This is a Pinball game created with Box2D for the subject of Physics at "Universitat Politècnica de Catalunya".
+This is a Pinball game created with Box2D for the subject of Physics at CITM-UPC "Centre de la Imatge i la Tecnologia Multimèdia - Universitat Politècnica de Catalunya".
-In this Pinball game you have to reach the maximum score points you can, if you lose the 5 lifes you have, you lose.
+In this Pinball game you have to reach the maximum score points, if you die 5 times, you lose.

 ## Controls